Estate Planning Checklist

 - For money and other intangible assets, you should specify a portion to each beneficiary, such as "to each of my children, in equal portions."
-This will cover children born after your will is executed, for instance.
+This will cover children born or adopted after your will is executed, for instance.

 - A will should always have a residuary clause, otherwise property that is not mentioned in the will falls to intestacy.
 Assets that belong to the residuary constitute the residuary estate.
 Because the residuary estate usually receives the bulk of the property, it is generally used to pay all expenses and debts, so be sure to stipulate that all debts and expenses are to be paid from the residue of the estate; otherwise all gifts, including specific gifts, will be abated to pay the expenses, debts, and taxes of the estate.

 - Simultaneous Death Clause.
 Specify that a beneficiary must survive by a minimum amount of time after your death, such as 30 days or 5 days, since you probably want your gift to go to your contingent beneficiary rather your beneficiary's beneficiary.

 - Minor children will need a guardian for their care, so you must specify who will be the guardian of your children if both you and your spouse die.
 Since minors cannot own property, you must transfer any gifts to minors to their guardian, to their property guardian, or to a custodian under the Uniform Transfers to Minors Act or Uniform Gifts to Minors Act.

 - Let close family members know where you are keeping your will so that they can locate it after your death.